blcxtranslations/blcx/_translated/chapter-0053.md

 This was a new kind of experiment!

-After entering the latter layers of the Spirit Gathering stage, Lin Xuan's spiritual sense had strengthened further.
+After entering the latter layers of the Spirit Condensation stage, Lin Xuan's spiritual sense had strengthened further.
 His use of the blue stars had also become more skillful.
 Up to now, he had already purified thousands of pills.

 But completed pills and fresh herbs were definitely different and Lin Xuan could only slowly feel it out.